blockprotocol/blockprotocol/README.md

 ## Roadmap

-_We'll be publishing a public roadmap for the Block Protocol soon._
+_We’ll be publishing a public roadmap for the Block Protocol soon._

 See the [open issues](https://github.com/blockprotocol/blockprotocol/issues?q=is%3Aissue+is%3Aopen) for a full list of proposed features (and known issues).